 - 16. An individual can appeal by completing the appeal form1, also called a 'notice of appeal'.
 They should receive this with their re-determination letter or the letter telling them that a re-determination has not been made in the time allowed.
 They send it by post to Social Security Scotland in the pre-paid envelope provided. - 17.
 An individual can also contact Social Security Scotland by telephone and talk to an adviser about any support they might need to complete the appeal form. - 18.
 An adviser can help the individual to complete the appeal form over the phone.
 They can also make an appointment for the individual to get face to face support in their local area or in their home.
 The adviser can only help them to understand and complete the form.
 They cannot advise the individual on what to write. - 19.
 The notice of appeal must include all of the following information2: - the name and address of the individual who is appealing, known as "the appellant" - the name and address of the individual's representative, if they have one - a postal or email address for sending documents to the individual - the determination the individual is appealing against - the reasons for appealing - the reasons why the notice of appeal was not submitted sooner (if applicable) - 20.
-Social Security Scotland should do all it can to help individuals who want to appeal by: - providing information about the process - providing the right form to make an appeal - signposting to organisations who can support the individual with the process.
+Social Security Scotland should do all it can to help individuals who want to appeal by: - providing information about the process - providing the right form to make an appeal - signposting to organisations who can support the individual with the process. - 21.
+Once it receives the notice of appeal, Social Security Scotland must prepare and send all of the following to the First-tier Tribunal3. - the individual's notice of appeal

-- 21. Once it receives the notice of appeal, Social Security Scotland must prepare and send the following to the First-tier Tribunal3. - the individual's notice of appeal - the information Social Security Scotland used to make the original determination and the re-determination, if a re-determination has taken place. - 22.
+- any accompanying documents the individual provides to Social Security Scotland when they submit their appeal form - a copy of the individual's application, if the individual was first awarded assistance pursuant to an application - a copy of the determination that is being appealed - 22.
 Operational guidance sets out what must be sent to the First-tier Tribunal. - 23.
-Social Security Scotland must write to the individual and tell them that they have sent this to the First-tier Tribunal. - 24.
+Social Security Scotland must write to the individual and tell them that they have sent the individual's notice of appeal to the First-tier Tribunal. - 24.
 If the First-tier Tribunal accepts a notice of appeal as having enough information to be valid, it must tell the individual and Social Security Scotland4.
 Where the First-tier Tribunal considers the notice of appeal to be invalid, it will notify the individual.